-Players cannot meet the challenges presented by the game without assistance from the game itself.
+Players cannot progress through the challenges presented by the game without assistance from the game itself.

 APX Design Drivers:

 The above design problem can occur in the following contexts:

 Aim and camera assist options in Uncharted: The Lost Legacy